Swimovate PoolmatePlus Watch

 Vendor: Swimovate USA

-Arrived for 2017!
-The PoolMatePlus contains a novel use of NFC (Near Field Communication) technology to sync swim data to Android phone or tablet by briefly holding the watch to...
+iTunes app Launched 2019!
+The PoolMatePlus contains a novel use of NFC (Near Field Communication) technology to sync swim data to Android phone or tablet, and iPhone 7 or newer...

 The PoolMatePlus contains a novel use of NFC (Near Field Communication) technology to sync swim data to Android phone or tablet, and iPhone 7 or newer by briefly holding the watch to the device, no pairing needed.
 (Will not work with iPad)

 Whether you swim in pools or open water, the PoolMatePlus will track and download your swims.

-Don’t have an Android phone, no worries, the PoolMatePlus comes with a download pod to plug into your PC or Mac to download your swim data to your computer.
+Don’t have an Android phone or iPhone, no worries, the PoolMatePlus comes with a download pod to plug into your PC or Mac to download your swim data to your computer.

 In the pool

 - rest time

 - 99 set chrono mode for timing

 - Works with all major strokes straight out of the box

 - Stores over 50 sessions for recall, records individual sets and total session data